sineastra/nameri.bg/readme.md

 - React Router v6
 - js-cookie for parsing cookies (specifically parsing JWT token cookie)
 - JWT-decode - for decoding the JWT token
-- styled-components (bonus requirement for the project assign), used for several components just to mark it as done.
+- styled-components (bonus requirement for the project assign)
 - react-icons

 The REST API is written with Express JS